 Note: This view is mirrored, meaning it displays backwards, like a mirror would.
 For this reason, it is recommended that you mount the camera facing rearward.

-Picture-In-Picture Side View
+Picture-In-Picture View/Combined View

 Provides a rearward split view of the left and right sides of the vehicle and trailer with an overlay view of the area behind the trailer.
 Requires available accessory camera.
-You can turn the Turn Signal View and the Trailer Length Indicator box on and off through your vehicle’s Settings menu.

 Transparent Trailer and Rear Trailer View Guideline Setup